 They can also charge you a fee, which will vary depending on the bank.
-U.S. News reports that in 2015, Citibank didn’t charge non-customers for cashing Citibank checks up to $5,000, while TD Bank charged $5 per TD Bank check.
+Years ago, Citibank didn’t charge non-customers for cashing Citibank checks up to $5,000, while TD Bank charged $5 per TD Bank check.
 In most cases, however, cashing a check at the bank of the person who wrote it will be significantly cheaper than your other options.

 - How to Escape the Trap of Expensive Banking

 - What Do I Need to Open a Bank Account?